tungstenfabric/tf-dev-env/README.md

 For MacOS only:

-The script will install a limitted number of dependencies using `brew` (python, docker, lsof).
+The script will install a limited number of dependencies using `brew` (python, docker, lsof).
 The `coreutils` packages is needed by the script itself.